centraldedados/datacentral/README.md

 Data Central
 ============

-This is a lightweight platform to easily distribute public data.
+This is a lightweight platform to easily publish and distribute datasets.

 It uses Open Knowledge's excellent Data Packages specification as a common format to provide datasets.
 See the [Frictionless Data